delivering the future for decarbonisation

 Designed for professionals from across both the public and private sectors, the Forum is essential for those driving innovation, securing funding and deploying new technologies to meet ambitious goals.

-Delegates include 60+ fully funded places (including hotel accommodation) for local authority and public sector professionals who have specific responsibility for decarbonisation projects and initiatives in their region.
+Delegates include 60+ fully funded places (including hotel accommodation) for qualifying local authority professionals who have specific responsibility for decarbonisation projects and initiatives in their region.

-Attendance for this exclusive event is capped to maximise the opportunity for sponsors and exhibitors to fast-track relationship building with delegates during the day.
+Sponsors and exhibitors are able to maximise this opportunity to fast-track relationship building with delegates throughout the day.

 Event Format